himanshusahni/himanshusahni.github.io/_posts/2018-02-23-reinforcement-learning-never-worked.markdown

 I'm excited by the future RL will bring for AI.

-*Special thanks to [Ashley Edwards](https://www.cc.gatech.edu/~aedwards/) and Yannick Schroecker for the valuable inputs!*
+*Special thanks to [Ashley Edwards](https://www.cc.gatech.edu/~aedwards/) and Yannick Schroecker for their valuable inputs!*
 <!--<span style="font-weight:bold;"></span> -->

 ### References